pranjalkatiyar/Restaurant-website/README.md

 # **Netflix Clone**

-> It is a resturant front end fully responsive website hosted on the github pages
+> It is a restaurant front end fully responsive website hosted on the github pages

 ## **Quick Links**